-The growth in perpetuity approach forces us to take a guess as to the long-term growth rate of a company.
+The growth in perpetuity approach forces us to guess the long-term growth rate of a company.
 The result of the analysis is very sensitive to this assumption.
-A way around having to guess a company’s long term growth rate is to guess the EBITDA multiple the company will be valued at the last year of the stage 1 forecast.
+A way around having to guess a company’s long-term growth rate is to guess the EBITDA multiple the company will be valued at the last year of the stage 1 forecast.

 Investment bankers and private equity professionals tend to be more comfortable with the EBITDA multiple approach because it infuses market reality into the DCF.
-A private equity professional building a DCF will likely try to figure out what he/she can sell the company for 5 years down the road, so this arguably provides a valuation that factors the EBITDA multiple in.
+A private equity professional building a DCF will likely try to figure out what he/she can sell the company for 5 years down the road, so this arguably provides a valuation via an EBITDA multiple.

-However, this approach suffers from a significant conceptual problem: It uses current market valuations in the DCF, which arguably defeats the whole purpose of the DCF.
-Making matters worse is the fact that the terminal value often represents a significant pecentage of the value contribution in a DCF, so the assumptions that go into calculating the terminal value are all the more important.
+However, this approach suffers from a significant conceptual problem: It incorporates current market valuations within the DCF, which arguably defeats the whole purpose of the DCF.
+Making matters worse is the fact that the terminal value often represents a significant percentage of the value contribution in a DCF, so the assumptions that go into calculating the terminal value are all the more important.

 The WACC formula